Breethe App Review: Important Things You Need to Know

 These include improving focus, getting more sleep, adding happiness to your life, and more.
 It’s possible to adjust the length and background music of each meditation, though many reviewers have reported that the sessions started to feel repetitive after they had used the app for three months.

-Saying that, Meditation and Relaxation Pro costs just a fraction of what you’ll pay for Breethe, which makes it a relatively low-risk way to commit to a meditation app if you’re a beginner and want more guidance than you will receive in the free version of Insight Timer.
+Meditation and Relaxation Pro costs just a fraction of what you’ll pay for Breethe, which makes it a relatively low-risk way to commit to a meditation app if you’re a beginner and want more guidance than you will receive in the free version of Insight Timer.

 Says Trish Tutton, a speaker and mindfulness expert, “There are so many benefits to meditation, [including] feeling a greater sense of well-being, calm and happiness and of course managing day to day stress with more ease.”